jsheppard95/Amazon_Vine_Analysis/README.md

 - Total Number of Vine Reviews: 7, Total Number of Non-Vine Reviews: 105979
 - Number of 5 Star Vine Reviews: 0, Number of 5 Star Non-Vine Reviews: 67580
-- Percentage of 5 Star Vine Reviews: 0.0%, Percentager of 5 Star Non-Vine Reviews: 63.76%
+- Percentage of 5 Star Vine Reviews: 0.0%, Percentage of 5 Star Non-Vine Reviews: 63.76%

 ## Summary
 Comparing the number and ratio of 5 star reviews between those included and not included in the Vine program, we see there is no clear positivity bias for reviews in the program (0.0% Vine 5 star review while 63.76% Non-Vine 5 star reviews).
-However, the much larger number of non-Vine reviews relative to Vine reviews (105979 versus 7) likely indicates that this conclusion is not statisically significant.
+However, the much larger number of non-Vine reviews relative to Vine reviews (105979 versus 7) likely indicates that this conclusion is not statistically significant.
 To obtain a better understanding, increased vine review data is necessary.
 From here, one could formulate a two-sample T-test with the following hypotheses:
 ```